Benefits in kind and expenses payments

-National insurance relief is available on all the tax qualifying expenditure, however where the £8,000 is exceeded the whole of the excess is chargeable to Class 1A and thus payable by the employer.
+National insurance relief is available on all the tax qualifying expenditure, however where the £8,000 is exceeded the excess is chargeable to Class 1A and thus payable by the employer.

 Tax efficient benefits can assist your company's profitability by ensuring that employees receive the maximum benefit from the money spent on their remuneration, thereby helping to retain key staff members.

 Most, but not all, benefits are now caught by tax legislation.
 Most benefits are also caught for national insurance.
 Every employer operating PAYE schemes should review 2020/21 Employer's Further Guide to PAYE and NICs (CWG2) - and should read it carefully.

 When company cars are made available for private motoring, the taxable benefit is normally calculated as a percentage of the list price.

 Increases in the benefit-in-kind rates over the last few years have made the provision of a company car very expensive in tax terms, and previously not worthwhile for many employees.